Exeter City F.C.: Out on loan

+Academy

 Retired numbers

 Following Adam Stansfield's death from colorectal cancer during the 2010–11 season, the club retired his number 9 shirt for the following nine seasons.
 From the 2020–21 season onwards, the shirt number is worn only by players from the club's own academy.
-On 2 September 2022, it was announced that Stansfield's son Jay Stansfield would return to Exeter City on a season-long loan basis, thus following in the footsteps of his late-father by wearing the number 9 shirt.
+On 2 September 2022, it was announced that Stansfield's son Jay Stansfield would return to Exeter City on a season-long loan basis, thus following in the footsteps of his late father by wearing the number 9 shirt.

 Notable former players

-Notable former players include Harry Gee who during the 1927–28 season made 29 appearances for the club scoring 2 goals.
-He retired from professional after just one season at the club suffering a career ending broken leg, Harry had formerly played for the championship winning Burnley F.C. side of 1921/22.
-Cliff Bastin, who went on to play for Arsenal and England, Maurice Setters, who won an F.A.
-Cup winner's medal with Manchester United in 1963, and goalkeeper Dick Pym, who later played for Bolton Wanderers and England.
+Notable former players include Harry Gee, who during the 1927–28 season made 29 appearances for the club and scored two goals.
+He retired from professional after just one season at the club suffering a career ending broken leg, Gee had formerly played for Burnley.
+Cliff Bastin, who went on to play for Arsenal and England, Maurice Setters, who won an FA Cup winner's medal with Manchester United in 1963, and goalkeeper Dick Pym, who later played for Bolton Wanderers and England.
 Pym's sale to Bolton in 1921, for a fee of £5,000, allowed City to purchase St. James Park.

-Other well-known players include the prolific 1930s striker Fred Whitlow, Arnold Mitchell, who played 495 games for City, Tony Kellow, City's record goalscorer, Ian Main, the gifted goalkeeper from the club's most successful years who died very young, Fred Binney and Darran Rowbotham in the 1980s and early 90s.
+Other well-known players include the prolific 1930s striker Fred Whitlow, Arnold Mitchell, who played 495 games for City, Tony Kellow, City's record goalscorer, Ian Main, the gifted goalkeeper from the club's most successful years who died very young, Fred Binney and Darran Rowbotham in the 1980s and early 1990s.
 Former England winger Lee Sharpe played four games for Exeter at the beginning of their 2002–03 Division Three campaign, scoring two goals.
 Former City player George Reader went on to referee the 1950 World Cup final, becoming the first Englishman to do so.

 David Pleat scored 14 goals for Exeter whilst playing for them between 1968 and 1970.
-He went on to manage several successful clubs, including Tottenham Hotspur, before becoming a football media pundit for ITV and Radio 5 Live.
+He went on to manage several successful clubs, including Tottenham Hotspur, before becoming a football media pundit for ITV and BBC Radio 5 Live.
 In recent times, Exeter City Academy graduates Dean Moxey, George Friend, Matt Grimes, Ethan Ampadu and Ollie Watkins have gone on to play in the Premier League, while Danny Seaborne and Elliott Frear established themselves as regulars in the Scottish Premier League.
 Ampadu (son of former Arsenal and Exeter City player Kwame Ampadu) won his first Wales cap in 2017, and played for his country at UEFA Euro 2020.
 Watkins, meanwhile, who while at the club was named 2017 EFL Young Player of the Season and left Exeter for a 'club record fee', won his first England cap in 2021.
 Jamie Mackie, who played for the Grecians between 2005 and 2008, went on to play 60 Premier League games for QPR, and picked up 9 caps for Scotland.
 In a survey published by the Professional Footballers' Association in December 2007, Alan Banks was listed as the all-time favourite player amongst Exeter City fans.